-In this procedure you restore ACSLS control files.
+In this procedure, you restore ACSLS control files.
 These are non-database files that include all files in the data/external directory such as access control files, the fixed volume file, the scratch preferences file, and custom volrpt files.
-These files are restored from a bdb.acsss backup to tape or an external network file.
+These files are restored from a bdb.acsss backup-to-tape or an external network file.

-To restore ACSLS control files:
+To restore ACSLS control files, complete the following: